rhysnewell/Lorikeet/README.md

 ## Usage

-Input can either be reads and reference genome, or MAG.
+Input can either be estimation.reads and reference genome, or MAG.
 Or a BAM file and associated genome.

 ```
 Strain genotyping analysis for metagenomics